We’re passionate about birds and nature. That’s why we opened a Wild Birds Unlimited Nature Shop in our community.

 Cleanliness is extremely important when feeding hummingbirds.
 Fermented nectar occurs when the solution sits too long in the feeders and it is dangerous to hummers, harboring dangerous molds, mildew and toxins.
 Any hummer attempting to drink from these feeders will leave and possibly not return so it is important to remove any trace of fermented syrup or mildew before refilling.
 To do this, use a port brush to get into the small openings and use a small amount of vinegar in hot soapy water to clean the entire feeder thoroughly.
 The vinegar will work just as well as bleach but without bleach's harmful side effects.
 Rinse well before hanging your feeder back out.

 And don't forget about their food!
-The sugar solution needs to be four parts water to one part sugar in the summer and three parts water to one part sugar in the winter.
+The sugar solution needs to be four parts water to one part sugar.
 This concentration closely resembles the sucrose that hummingbirds find in the flowers they feed from.
 Any mixture that is a higher concentration than 3:1 can be dangerous for the small birds.
 If there is too much sugar, they will find it difficult to break it down in their bodies, leading to dehydration and possible kidney damage.
 Also, the heavy syrup that occurs in a thick mixture of sugar and water can coat their tongues and make it almost impossible for them to feed

 The best way to attract hummers to your yard is to make it "hummingbird friendly".
 Hummers are woodland birds and need a variety of flowers and small insects to feed, not an urban jungle.
 Using plants in your yard that hummers like (wild flowering currant, honeysuckle, fuschia, bee balm, nictonia for example) is a good start.
 Avoid using chemicals in your yard as well.